Academic customer

 Required training

-A centralized compliance desk that delivers proactive, transaction-level corruption risk management capabilities across Microsoft legacy and modern commercial licensing and services businesses.
-This team is empowered to require modifications to, delay, stop, or reject a deal in order to mitigate perceived risk.
+A centralized compliance desk which delivers proactive, transaction-level corruption risk management capabilities across Microsoft’s legacy and modern Commercial Licensing and Services businesses.
+This team is empowered to require modifications, delay, stop, or reject a deal, in order to mitigate perceived risk.

 Special offer

-Any credits or other benefits (current or future) including previews and trials offered by Microsoft to a company for the sole benefit of a customer.
-If Microsoft provides a company with a customer special offer for a public sector customer, then the company must ensure that the customer special offer is passed through by the transference of the full value of such customer special offer to the public sector customer, as directed by Microsoft.
+Means any credits or other benefits (current or future) including previews and trials offered by Microsoft to Company for the sole benefit of a Customer.
+If Microsoft provides Company with a Customer special offer for a Public Customer, then Company must ensure that the Customer special offer is passed through by the transference of the full value of such Customer special offer to the Public Customer, as directed by Microsoft.

-An entity with sufficient financial links to government or controlled by the government, which also requires diligence when interacting with its employees.
+Entities with sufficient financial links or controlled by the government that require the same diligence applied when interacting with its employees.

 Training

 Knowledge transfer in a repeatable, standardized format.
-Delivery may be via slide deck, video, Word doc, FAQ document, or other mode.
+Delivery may be via slide deck, video, Word doc or FAQ document, or other mode.
 May be modularized and specific for depth, or scalable and optimized for breadth.
-Typically, available on demand (pulled by the recipient); delivery ratio is one to many.
+Typically, available on demand (pulled by the recipient); delivery ratio is one trainer to many recipients.

 Vetting

 Process to identify key details of an entity that wants to partner with Microsoft.
-At Microsoft this process is performed on a standard platform that identifies and validates if an entity meets the requirements to transact with Microsoft.
+At Microsoft, this process is performed by on a standard platform which identifies and validates if an entity meets the requirements to transact with Microsoft.

 Volume licensing

-A family of Microsoft licensing agreements offering packages for large numbers of users.
-Updated to "commercial licensing" to include Cloud Solution Partners and New Commerce Platform.
-Synonym: legacy programs.
+A family of Microsoft licensing agreement offering packages for large numbers of users.
+Updated to “Commercial licensing” to include CSP partners and new commerce platform.
+Syn: Legacy programs.